kristienharris/kristienharris.github.io/the-three-card-game.md

 layout: page
 title: The Three Card Game
 ---
 Somehow you got your dirty little mits on one of these packets of cards.
-Well lucky you your'e holding a cheats secret.
+Well lucky you you're holding a cheats secret.
 Guard it wisely.

 ## Explanation
 All you need to know about the 'secret moves'